-I love the idea what they’re trying to achieve, I really do.
+So, is it worth joining Code Kingdoms?
+I love the idea of what they’re trying to achieve, I really do.
 It means that children can spend time doing things that they enjoy and learn at the same time.

 But a tip to Code Kingdoms – please set up a live chat option!